 This Hollywood Road spot has been serving up rustic Italian fare for years and has never lost its status as one of the best pizza joints in Hong Kong.
 The margherita is our favourite, made in traditional Neopolitan style in a custom-designed pizza oven shipped straight from Italy.
 The crust is light and crunchy and the base thin.
 The sauce is bursting with flavour and the buffalo mozzarella is the savoury icing on top.

-Tucked away in an industrial building in Kwun Tong, Little Mario’s is one of the unlikeliest of places in town to score a great slice (it also operates a branch on Park Island).
-And yet it delivers – literally and figuratively – some of the best pizzas we’ve had in the city.
-The dough here is always made fresh using top-shelf ingredients and is baked until it crisps around the edge while retaining a satisfying chew.
-The classic pepperoni is the way to go here, although there are also some more creative offerings, including the chicken tikka and the bacon-topped all-day breakfast pizza.
-Little Mario’s offers pastas and salads too but we say stick to the pizzas.
+Tucked away in an industrial building in Kwun Tong, Little Mario's is one of the unlikeliest of places in town to score a great slice (it also operates a branch on Park Island).
+And yet it delivers – literally and figuratively – some of the best pizzas we've had in the city.
+The dough here is always made fresh using top-shelf ingredients and is baked until it crisps up around the edges while retaining a satisfying chew.
+The classic pepperoni is the way to go here, although the there are also some more creative offerings, including the chicken tikka and all-day breakfast pizza.
+Little Mario's offers pastas and salads too but we say stick to the pizzas.

 Mother of Pizzas takes the very best of the New York and Neapolitan traditions and bakes them into a single pie.
 Crispy and chewy, the hand-stretched crusts here are delicately charred in places and painted with a house-blended sauce made with San Marzano tomatoes.
 The slices are American-sized, designed to be folded up and eaten with a cavalcade of toppings, from the Pepperoni L'Americano (mozzarella, San Marzano tomatoes, pepperoni) to the more adventurous Hawaiian Coco featuring fresh pineapple and shredded coconut.